TracerDS/MTA-NodeDiscord/README.md

 - If you want to add more MTA interactions, create new `.ts` file inside `Server/payloads` directory and add logic behind it.
 Since it is not a direct `Node <=> MTA` connector, you can't execute MTA commands from Node directly.
 You can however use a neat trick: send whatever data you want to the MTA and then parse it from the lua script to do whatever you want.

+### Contributing
+If you'd like to improve this tool or you managed to find a bug, please create an [issue](https://github.com/TracerDS/MTA-NodeDiscord/issues) or a [pull request](https://github.com/TracerDS/MTA-NodeDiscord/pulls) with expected changes